 Varying seller quality.
 Sellers and the quality of products or services they offer may vary greatly.
 This may become especially problematic when sellers are also responsible for aspects such as delivery.
 Marketplace operators have to account for that and invest in their seller side.
 That involves duties such as authenticating products and sellers or building a logistics network to facilitate transportation.

-Essential Metrics & KPIs
+Marketplace Metrics & KPIs

 Marketplaces come in many shapes and forms.
 Companies may focus on other businesses (B2B) or private consumers (B2C), operate locally or globally and are integrated either horizontally or vertically.